The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Why is my dog gassy?
 Causes of loose stools and smelly gas

-There are many things that could suddenly cause loose stools, loud stomach sounds, and smelly gas in your dog, but food is usually to blame.
+Many things could suddenly cause loose stools, loud stomach sounds, and smelly gas in your dog, but food is usually to blame.
 If you’ve changed foods recently, it’s probably the cause of your dog’s loose stools and smelly gas.

 Most cases are mild and can be treated fairly easily.
 But if your dog has been experiencing diarrhea, stomach upset, and smelly farts for a while, it’s a good idea to speak to a veterinarian.
 Ongoing digestive issues could be a sign of a more serious medical condition.